There are a lot of fun drills to run when you hit the range. But the DOPE drill has become my go-to drill for testing my accuracy & speed together.

 Since you start with the gun in a different position without having your sights on the target, it increases target acquisition as well.
 Getting your sights on target quickly is no easy task.
 In fact, this is where most people (including myself) struggle.

 But this is why we practice right?
 We want to get better, improve our skills over time, and increase our level of preparedness.
 This is a fun drill that gives undisputable feedback.
-Rick Crawly’s D.O.P.E target can be purchased from Action Target if you want to use it.
+Rick Crawley’s D.O.P.E target can be purchased from Action Target if you want to use it.

 If you haven’t run the D.O.P.E drill yet, try it out and see what your hit factor is.